-Masada meaning a strong foundation is an UNESCO World Heritage Site is located in the Judean desert.
-It over looks the Dead Sea offering a unique look into the past.
+Masada, meaning a strong foundation, is an UNESCO World Heritage Site is located in the Judean desert.
+It over looks the Dead Sea offering breathtaking views and unique perspective into the past.

 You can hire a car and get there DIY but for so many places in Israel I would really recommend a tour.
 There is so much history to learn about and side stories you miss out on not being with a professional.
-Many team Masada up with the Dead Sea – both half days which is what we did.
+Many team Masada up with the Dead Sea as quite close to each other.
 Ask your hotel or book online – we booked a private tour which catered for many ages and numbers which I would highly recommend.
 If you don’t be sure to book at least your entrance ticket.

-There’s a whole centre there with toilets, snacks, shop etc so you aren’t just driving to a massive deserted (no pun intended) site.
-If you are coming in the summer then book early morning – like the Dead Sea it is in the desert and it gets super hot and if nothing else not that enjoyable to be walking round in.
+There’s a whole centre at Masada with toilets, snacks, shop etc so you aren’t just driving to a massive deserted (no pun intended) site.
+If you are coming in the summer then book early morning – it is in the desert and it gets super hot to walk around in.

 When you arrive at the centre you have two choices.
 A jam packed large cable car (note this is simply to get from A to B rather than its own experience).
 Or you walk!
-The walk is about 60-90 minutes so it’s long and a bit of a right of passage for many but a cable car is definitely preferred!
+The walk is about 60-90 minute a bit of a right of passage for many.
+I opted for the cable car!

 And as you ascend you get a glimpse of the the vastness of this site.
-But wait till you are at the very top away from the cable car for those photos as the view just gets better!
+But wait till you are at the very top, away from the cable car, for those photos.
+The view just gets better!

 Later, it became a haven for over 900 Jewish people fleeing the Roman siege of Jerusalem.
 Though it also is a dark and sad story as they then decided to take their own lives rather than fall into the hands of Roman soldiers.